ebbanimer/Walking-Dead-Game/README.md

 The second JPanel will contain the stats for the game, which are time counting down, score, food left, and zombies.
 These will be updated throughout the game.
 The third JPanel will contain three buttons: one for exiting the game, and one for ending the game.
 If the user clicks on End Game, the timer will stop and the key listener will be disabled.
 If the user clicks on Exit Game, the JFrame will be disposed of, but the StartView is still displayed so the user can have the option to select another character and run the game again.
+There is only one way for the player to exit the game, which is by clicking on this button.